left-curve/left-curve/docs/entry-points.md

 ## Gas

-In CWD, gas fees are handled by a smart contract.
+In Grug, gas fees are handled by a smart contract.

 This contract is called after each transaction to collect gas fee from the sender.
 Develops can program arbitrary rules for collecting gas fees; for example, for an orderbook exchange, it may make sense to make the first few orders of each day free of charge, as a way to incentivize trading activity.
 Another use case is MEV capture.
 Osmosis is known to backrun certain DEX trades to perform arbitrage via its [ProtoRev module](https://github.com/osmosis-labs/osmosis/tree/main/x/protorev); this is something that can be realized using the gas contract, since it's automatically called after each transaction.